Group actions with commensurated subsets, wallings and cubings: Commensurating actions of topological groups

 \begin{cor} Let $G$ be a topological group with uncountable cofinality.
 Then every cardinal definite function on $G$ is a finite sum of cardinal definite functions associated to transitive actions of $G$. \end{cor}

 Using the dictionary between commensurating actions and wallings (Proposition \ref{can_bijt}), we get

 \begin{cor} Let $G$ be a topological group with uncountable cofinality.
-Then for every clopen $G$-walling on $G$, there are finitely many $G$-orbits of halfspaces $\neq\emptyset,G$.
-In particular, halfspaces $\neq\emptyset,G$ have a bounded multiplicity. \end{cor}
+Then for every clopen $G$-walling on $G$, there are finitely many $G$-orbits of halfspaces distinct from $\emptyset$ and $G$.
+In particular, halfspaces distinct from $\emptyset$ and $G$ have a bounded multiplicity. \end{cor}